The 2017 Brochure is coming soon!

 Absolutely.
 The course content differs significantly each summer.
 This will be reflected in the course title of the 2-credit option.

-What is the difference between ME 5120.01 “New England Band Directors Institute” and ME 5560.01“Current Trends in Instrumental Music Education”?
+What is the difference between ME 5120.01 “New England Band Directors Institute” and ME 5560.01“Contemporary Issues in Music Education”?

-The difference between ME 5120.01 “NEBDI” (1 credit) and ME 5560.01 “Current Trends in Instrumental Music Education” (2 credits) is that those who want to receive 2 credits for their participation in NEBDI may do so by writing a brief follow-up paper based on one or more of the topics covered during the institute.
+The difference between ME 5120.01 “NEBDI” (1 credit) and ME 5560.01 “Contemporary Issues in Music Education” (2 credits) is that those who want to receive 2 credits for their participation in NEBDI may do so by writing a brief follow-up paper based on one or more of the topics covered during the institute.
 The paper is designed to be of direct benefit for your teaching next fall!

 Is it also possible to enroll for 3 credits?